 5. A natural, grounding scent that helps you to feel calm, positive, powerful, and relaxed.

-I love the Relax synergy blend from Plant Therapy, containing lavender, marjoram, patchouli, mandarin, geranium, and chamomile -- starts at just $7.99 US for a 10ml bottle at the Plant Therapy website (but the company offers even better pricing on amazon.com).
-This doesn't last long on my skin (but it may on yours).
-However, I find that it's a scent that is both relaxing and energizing at the same time, and works great in a diffuser so that your home or workplace can be filled with this gentle, but recovery-supporting scent.
+I love the Relax synergy blend from Plant Therapy, containing lavender, marjoram, patchouli, mandarin, geranium, and chamomile -- starts at just $8.95 US for a 10ml bottle.
+This scent is both relaxing and energizing at the same time, and works great in a diffuser so that your home or workplace can be filled with this gentle, but recovery-supporting scent.
 Works great at bedtime!

 4. Power Thought Cards by Louise Hay.
 I have such a love of this card deck that I can't even tell you.
 Through all my darkest hours, it just wouldn't leave me alone.
 I bought this deck during the early days when I had just separated from my husband after finding out about his secret life with another woman.
 I really didn't know whether I was living or dead.
 Since then, it seems that every time I forget about this wonderful, adorable set of cards, someone gives me another of the same deck!
 So, seven years later, I now have three of them : ) .

 This is a must-have set of 64 whimsical, brightly colored cards that reorient your thoughts toward the positive and the possible.
 I use them as an oracle: I ask a question and get clarity and a plan of action by drawing one card.
 Always uplifting.
 Do this rather than cast your fate to tarot cards, which can leave you feeling more depressed than when you started.
 Less than $13, ladies.